frahhftinii/Lab-W11-Social-Engineering-Exercise/Exercise1-Phishing-Analysis-Fundamentals/README.md

 ---

-# Task 3 – Email Source Investigation
+# Task 3 – Email Delivery

 The raw email source was inspected to understand how email messages are structured.